usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 );
 ```

-From here on out we won't show full verilog functions, instead showing block diagrams of their functions.
+From here on out we won't show full Verilog functions, instead showing block diagrams of their functions.
 If you're interested in the full code, you can find it on [Michael’s GitHub page](https://github.com/usedhondacivic/fractal_gpu).

 ### Ray marching core

-The ray marching core is build from the following GLSL model:
+The ray marching core is built according to the following GLSL model:

 ```
 rayInfo raymarch() {